 Both southern green stink bugs and leaf-footed bugs attack pecan nuts.
-They puncture nuts both before and after shell hardening (Fig. 3).
+They puncture nuts both before and after shell hardening (Figure 3).
 If they feed before shell hardening, the nuts fall prematurely.
 If the feeding occurs after shell hardening, then black spots develop on the nut kernel.
-These black spots are bitter and referred to as kernel spot or bitter pit (Fig. 3).
+These black spots are bitter and referred to as kernel spot or bitter pit (Figure 3).

 The southern green stink bug is large, green, shield-shaped, and about 0.5 inch long.
 Adults have wings, but nymphs are wingless.
 The leaf-footed bug has a narrow body and long, leaf-shaped hind legs.